You cannot teach a man anything; you can only help him discover it in himself. – Galileo

 - June and July: Head Coaches train their Teacher Coaches.
 Participate in the weeklong intensive summer professional development training.

-- August-January: Teacher coaches work with students using the program’s research curriculum to help students develop an idea for a project, refine questions, design the project, get Scientific Review Committee approval, and conduct the experiment/project.
-Head coaches are available to answer questions and provide support throughout this time.
+- August-January: Teacher Coaches work with students using the program’s Advanced Innovation Methodology (AIM) Teacher to help students develop an idea for a project, refine questions, design the project, get Scientific Review Committee approval, and conduct the experiment/project.
+Head Coaches are available to answer questions and provide support throughout this time.

 - March-May: Teacher Coaches aid students in entering juried competitions, with support from Head Coaches.

 In addition, the Science Coach program continues to support student ideas that have commercialization/licensing opportunities or can add value to a growing body of research, connecting students to industry leaders and vetting ideas for commercial viability!